scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

         -1.128801136174438e+01

-This can be very useful when you are sampling states from a trajectory, for instance to create a plot of an orbit.
+This can be useful when you are sampling states from a trajectory, for instance to create a plot of an orbit.

 Uranus Encounter